 - An air mattress is made up of latex and filled with air for the structure.
-The only damages an air mattress can have are holes or lacerations which can be fixed easily.
-Here’s how you can patch a hole in an air mattress.
+The only damages that may occur are holes or lacerations which can be fixed easily.

-- A latex mattress is made up of natural materials which contribute to its durability.
-Because of its compact structure, latex mattresses have a natural resistance to mould and dust mites.
-You can learn more about what is a latex mattress here.
+- Latex in a mattress is made up of natural materials contributing to its durability.
+Because of its compact structure, latex mattresses are naturally resist mould and dust mites.

-Following the study of more than 25,500 mattress owners2, we can observe that the average lifespan is aligned with its price.
-This is because most of the time, a good quality mattress means a higher price because of the materials used for that specific type.
+Following the study of more than 25,500 mattress owners, we can observe that the average lifespan is aligned with its price.
+The more you pay for your mattress, the longer it’s lifespan.

 Price (based on average model)